HanetakaChou/hanetakachou.github.io/src/Mathematics/Analysis/1_Real_Analysis.md

 > Proof - Sketch
 > NOTE "compact" implies "complete"
 > ProofWiki / Sequentially Compact Metric Space is Complete

+### Arithmetic in R is continuous
+Since the domain of the arithmetic in R is R $\displaystyle \times$ R
+We would use the propositions in \[Pugh 2015\] / 2 A Taste of Topology / 3 The Topology of a Metric Space / Product Metrics

 ## Reference
 \[Pugh 2015\] Charles Pugh.
 "Real Mathematical Analysis, Second Edition."
 Springer 2015.